EUCAIM/Glossary/2-Glossary.md

 The process of matching fields from multiple datasets into a centralised database.
 It is required to transfer, ingest, process, and manage data [[25]](3-References.md#ref-25).

+### Data Materialisation Service

+Services which ensure that datasets requested for federated analysis are properly retrieved, validated, and made available for computational workflows.
+These services operate within Federated Data Nodes, which store and manage datasets while providing computational resources.
+The process is facilitated by the Data Materializer Tool, which interacts with each Federated Data Node’s Data Materialisation Service to execute dataset retrieval securely.
+The materialisation process follows predefined configurations, ensuring controlled access, authentication, and compliance within the EUCAIM infrastructure.

+### Data Materialisation Service

+When a researcher requests access to specific data, it needs to be extracted, formatted, and prepared for analysis.
+The Data Materialization Service handles this process by creating structured datasets that are ready to be used in federated AI training or large-scale clinical studies.
+It ensures that the data is consistent, properly formatted, and compliant with EUCAIM’s interoperability standards.

 ### Data Materializer Tool (DMT)

 Software in the federated analysis architecture that allocates the data requested by the researchers in a predefined local storage space in the Federated Data Node.
 It is launched as a preliminary step once the FP Daemon at the FDN receives a command to run a software (or a workflow).
 The DMT does a validation on the dataset-ids that are sent, filtering out the ones that are not for the node where it is run.

-Data Materialisation Service

-Services which ensure that datasets requested for federated analysis are properly retrieved, validated, and made available for computational workflows.
-These services operate within Federated Data Nodes, which store and manage datasets while providing computational resources.
-The process is facilitated by the Data Materializer Tool, which interacts with each Federated Data Node’s Data Materialisation Service to execute dataset retrieval securely.
-The materialisation process follows predefined configurations, ensuring controlled access, authentication, and compliance within the EUCAIM infrastructure.

-Data Population Monitoring Team (DPMT)

-The objective of this interdisciplinary Team is to define a set of KPIs related to data holders, data, users, software and user training.
-These KPIs will be monitored and accessible through the Data Population Monitoring Dashboard (DPMD).

 ### Data Maturity Model Adoption (DMM)